Task 1: Create a Canonical Request for Signature Version 4

 Do not URI-encode any of the unreserved characters that RFC 3986 defines: A-Z, a-z, 0-9, hyphen ( - ), underscore ( _ ), period ( . ), and tilde ( ~ ).

 Percent-encode all other characters with %XY, where X and Y are hexadecimal characters (0-9 and uppercase A-F).
 For example, the space character must be encoded as %20 (not using '+', as some encoding schemes do) and extended UTF-8 characters must be in the form

 Build the canonical query string by starting with the first parameter name in the sorted list.

-Append the character '&' (ASCII code 38) after each parameter value except for the last value in the list.
+Append the ampersand character (&) after each parameter value, except for the last value in the list.

-The previous example was formatted for human readability.
-The canonical query string must be one continuous line of text.
-For more information about the authorization parameters, see Task 2: Create a String to Sign for Signature Version 4.
+For more information about authentication parameters, see Task 2: Create a String to Sign for Signature Version 4.

-To create a canonical headers list, convert all header names to lowercase and trim excess white space characters out of the header values.
-When you trim, remove leading spaces and trailing spaces, and convert sequential spaces in the value to a single space.
-However, do not remove extra spaces from any values that are inside quotation marks.
+To create the canonical headers list, convert all header names to lowercase and remove leading spaces and trailing spaces.
+Convert sequential spaces in the header value to a single space.

 CanonicalHeadersEntry1+ ... +